Azure-Samples/communication-services-authentication-hero-csharp/docs/deployment-guides/deploy-locally.md

 ### Testing this backend with the sample client (A sample to show the endpoints being called)

-Please take a look at the MinimalClient setup [MinimalClient](../../MinimalClient/README.md)
+Please take a look at the MinimalClient README.md [MinimalClient](../../MinimalClient/README.md)

 >**Note:** If you are integrating a client application, then please ignore these steps as you could test directly via user signing through client application.